All departments

 Topics: State info and laws

-Health and Human Services Agency (CHHS)
+Health and Human Services Agency (CalHHS)

-The California Health and Human Services Agency oversees departments and offices that provide a wide range of services in the areas of health care, mental health, public health, alcohol and drug treatment, income assistance, social services and assistance to people with disabilities.
+The California Health & Human Services Agency oversees departments and offices that provide a wide range of services in the areas of health care, mental health, public health, alcohol and drug treatment, income assistance, social services and assistance to people with disabilities.

 Commission on Health and Safety and Workers' Compensation (CHSWC)